 For both Dash and Mart, they combine great with Adar Tallon, either giving Dash another crazy bananas attack or launching Mart to where you need him to drop that mine later.

 There's two schools of thought with them.

 The other option is to use them to supplement your commanded squadrons.
-Example: Jan Ors and 2 X wings get activated by a Pelta during the turn and move in to hurt some Imperial squadrons.
+Example: Jan Ors and 3 X- wings get activated by a Pelta during the turn and move in to hurt some Imperial squadrons.
 During the Squadron phase, your YT-2400s can either go in and finish off the engaged squadrons, or go hit something else you need hit.
-The next turn, Jan and the X wings can either come in to free your YT2400s up if needed (if you hit something else), letting you move elsewhere to engage things, or they can go lock down a different part of the bubble (if you moved in and helped them kill whatever was engaging them).
-Leapfrogging like this (as I mentioned with E-Wings and A-wings in the A wings article) will force the enemy to shift his squadron focus and try to determine what to stop and how.
+The next turn, Jan and the X-wings can either come in to free your YT2400s up if needed (if you hit something else), letting you move elsewhere to engage things, or they can go lock down a different part of the bubble (if you moved in and helped them kill whatever was engaging them).
+Leapfrogging like this will force the enemy to shift his squadron focus and try to determine what to stop and how.
 With 6 health, the YT2400s taking the first attack is fine.
 When the X wings move in afterwards, their Escort (and Jan's Brace Tokens) will keep some damage off the YTs.
 When the enemy is dead, you've got Rogue YTs (and commanded X wings!) to go chase down and finish off ships that have tried to get away.

 |See, it's a frog, and I told you to leapfrog your.... ah, forget it.|